RGerboth/nestMessenger/README.md

 # nestMessenger

-Nest Messenger store-and-forward messaging API written in TypeScript for Node/Express in the Nest.js framework with data storage in Postgres using TypeORM.
+Nest Messenger is a store-and-forward messaging API written in TypeScript for Node/Express in the Nest.js framework with data storage in Postgres using TypeORM.

 ## Nest.js